nitinsavant/nitinsavant.github.io/index.md

 </figure>
 {:/}

-I'm the co-creator of [Conclave](http://conclave-app.herokuapp.com), a CRDT and WebRTC based real-time, peer-to-peer, collaborative text editor built from scratch in JavaScript.
+I'm the co-creator of [Conclave](http://conclave-app.herokuapp.com), a CRDT and WebRTC based real-time collaborative text editor built from scratch in JavaScript.
 Read our [case study](https://conclave-team.github.io/conclave-site/) to learn more.